MachineMitch21/CodeGrunt/README.md

 LINES

-A really small program that counts number of lines in a directory.
+A really small program that counts number of lines in all of the files in a directory, including subdirectories.

-- currently doesn't account for subdirectories
 - allows users to exclude files from being counted ex. (lines somedirectory fileToExclude fileToExcludeTwo)